morskyjezek/jezek-site/_posts/2021-02-04-grants-contacting-funders.md

 There are many resources on related topics.
 Here's a few additional pieces of advice:
 * The Foundation Center offers advice in its knowledge base specifically geared toward [reaching out to program officers at foundations](https://learning.candid.org/resources/knowledge-base/approaching-foundations/).
 * Christie George offers "[Six Rules for Reaching Out to Funders](https://medium.com/new-media-venture/six-rules-for-reaching-out-to-funders-775306917998)."
+* Beth Kiely (University of Texas at Dallas) offers some specific suggestions on how to construct your email in "[How to Contact Program Officers](https://research.utdallas.edu/blog/how-to-contact-program-officers)."

 For more of my advice on pursuing grant funding, check out the ["Research Funding" category](/categories/#research-funding).